pwbriggs/music-assistant.github.io/docs/player-support/index.md

 DSP settings will be disabled for all groups except AirPlay and Snapcast.

-The DSP path has mandatory INPUT and OUTPUT pre-amps and optionally the following filters can also be added (multiple times if desired):
+The DSP path has mandatory INPUT and OUTPUT pre-amps and optionally the following filters can be added (multiple times if desired):

 - [Parametric Equalizer][../dsp/parametriceq.md)
 - [Tone Controls](../dsp/tonecontrols.md)